Agnes Milne: Commitment to improving the working lives of South Australian women

-Role as Inspector of Factories
+Role as inspector of factories

-Following the death of Augusta Zadow in 1896, Milne was appointed as South Australia’s second Female Factory Inspector.
+Augusta Zadow died in 1896 and Milne became South Australia's second female factory inspector.
 In her first six months in this role she made 342 inspection visits to factories.
-Milne later recalled that these visits were ‘greatly resented’ and that she was sworn at, threatened with being kicked downstairs and had doors bolted against her.
-Milne was committed to eliminating the practice of ‘sweated labour’ and used her inspector’s position to lobby for the formation of an Anti-Sweating League.
-Milne also used her position to promote the establishment of the Working Girl’s Club, a place for female workers to spend ‘a quiet and enjoyable time, instead of parading the streets’.
+Milne later recalled that these visits were "greatly resented" and that she was sworn at, threatened with being kicked downstairs and had doors bolted against her.
+Milne was committed to eliminating the practice of "sweated labour" and used her inspector's position to lobby for the formation of an Anti-Sweating League.
+Milne also used her position to promote the establishment of the Working Girl's Club, a place for female workers to spend "a quiet and enjoyable time, instead of parading the streets".